dobra-e/FinalProject/README.md

 **Goal**

-The ratio of charging stations per EV vehicle is is a good or bad ratio based on experts in the field.
+The ratio of charging stations per EV vehicle is it a good or bad ratio based on experts in the field.

 **Our dashboard display message.**